WOVNio/WOVN.php/README.md

 #### `custom_lang_aliases`
 This parameter allows you to redefine the language codes used by WOVN.php.
-For instance, if you want to use "japanese" instead of "ja" and "french" instead of "fr", then you should configure WOVN.php as below.
+For instance, if you want to use "japanese" instead of "ja" and "french" instead of "fr", then you should configure `wovn.ini` as below.
 ```
 custom_lang_aliases[ja] = japanese
 custom_lang_aliases[fr] = french